 Building circular food systems that are regenerative, fair and resilient

-We work with stakeholders across the public, private and third sectors to build circular food systems that are regenerative, fair and resilient.
-Using an impartial, data-driven approach, we work with partners to identify key circular interventions for food systems transformation, evaluate their socio-economic and environmental impacts, while building local capacity for implementation.
+Circle Economy’s Food Systems Programme works to build circular food systems that are regenerative, fair and resilient.
+Using an impartial, data-driven approach, we work with partners across the public and private sectors to identify key circular interventions for food systems transformation and evaluate their socio-economic and environmental impacts, while building local capacity for implementation.

 WHAT ARE CIRCULAR FOOD SYSTEMS?